RaphaelZH/Study_Notes_and_Programming_Exercises_for_English-Language_Computer_Books_EN/1. Study Notes/1. Model-Driven Software Engineering in Practice (Second Edition)/Model-Driven Software Engineering in Practice (Second Edition).md

 # CHAPTER 6 Modeling Languages at a Glance

 Modeling languages are conceptual tools that let designers formalize their thoughts and visualize reality explicitly, whether textually or graphically.
-This chapter describes the main features of modeling languages, considering general-purpose languages (GPLs), domain-specific languages (DSLs), and intermediate solutions that customize GPLs for specific purposes.
+This chapter describes the main features of modeling languages, considering general-purpose languages (GPLs), domain-specific languages (DSLs), and the intermediate solutions that customize GPLs for specific purposes.

 ---

 > **Résumé** :
 >
-> * Modeling languages formalize thoughts and visualize reality, covering general-purpose languages (GPLs), domain-specific languages (DSLs), and customize GPLs.
+> * Modeling languages formalize thoughts and visualize reality, covering general-purpose languages (GPLs), domain-specific languages (DSLs), and the intermediate solutions that customize GPLs.

 ---